Help with energy problems and how to pay for them

 Citizens Advice Newcastle have an Energy Affordability Helpline.
 They can help you to get an emergency fuel voucher.
 They provide energy advice to anyone in Newcastle.
 They can help you to register with the Priority Services register, pay your bills and more.

-Let’s Talk Charis manages financial assistance on behalf of a number of energy suppliers.
+Charis Grants manage financial assistance on behalf of a number of energy suppliers.

 Read more information about: